 First, using the developer mode, at the point when it asks for “OS verification off,” the press space bar to continue.

-And the second way to uninstall Linux.
+And the second way is to uninstall Linux.

-Write these following commands into the terminal.
+Write the following commands into the terminal.

 First, open up the terminal(CUI) by pressing the ALT+CTRL+T.